Ananindeua Para, Brazil Travel Guide

 Uber and 99 are popular and often cheaper.
 Card payment option.

-Available but not recommended for getting around the city due to traffic and road conditions.
+Available but not recommended for moving about the city on account of traffic and road conditions.

 For nearby keys and river excursions.

-Taxis and ride-sharing apps offer more comfortable and convenient options for getting around Belém, especially when carrying luggage or traveling at night.
+Taxis and ride-transport apps offer more comfortable and convenient options for getting around Belém, especially when carrying luggage or traveling at night.

 Available at the airport and city locations (Localiza, Unidas, Movida, Hertz, Avis).
 An IDP is required along with your home license.